PranavBatchu/CS7641_Group58/README.md

 ### Unsupervised and Supervised Learning Methods Identified
 Even though our data is already labeling, we will explore clustering methods such as K-means clustering to identify patterns within teams based on their performance metrics.
 This unsupervised approach can provide insights into team behavior that may enhance our understanding of match dynamics.

+However, the primary focus of our project will be on supervised learning methods, as our dataset contains labeled outcomes (HomeWin, Draw, AwayWin).
+By training our models on this labeled data, we can optimize them to make accurate predictions based on input features.